France's Hollande speeds launch of state investment bank

-The bank, originally due to be launched in January of next year, is designed to support small- and medium-sized firms which are struggling to obtain financing from private lenders amid tight credit conditions.
+The bank, originally due to be launched in January of next year, is designed to support small- and medium-sized firms which are struggling to obtain financing from private lenders amid super-tight credit conditions.

 "A public investment bank will be created in the coming days," Hollande told journalists in north-eastern France.
 "There is no time to wait: we are facing too many emergencies."